The Shapley Value of Classifiers in Ensemble Games: Model valuation with the Shapley value of ensemble games

 In order to quantify the role of models in classification and misclassification we calculate the average Shapley value of models in the ensemble and dual ensemble games conditional on the success of classification.
 The sets $\mathcal{N}^+$ and $\mathcal{N}^-$ contain the indices of classified and misclassified data points.
-Using the cardinality of these sets $n^+=|\mathcal{N}^+|$, $n^-=|\mathcal{N}^-|$ and the data point level Shapley values output by Algorithm \ref{alg:shapley_approximation_algorithm} we can estimate the \textit{conditional} role of models in classification and misclassification by averaging the approximate Shapley values using Equations \eqref{eq:ave_shap_1} and \eqref{eq:ave_shap_2}. { } If a component of the average Shapley value vector in Equation \eqref{eq:ave_shap_1} is large compared to other components the corresponding model has an important role in the correct classification decisions of the ensemble.
-Correspondingly, a large component in Equation \eqref{eq:ave_shap_2} corresponds to a model which is responsible for a large number of misclassifications.
+Using the cardinality of these sets $n^+=|\mathcal{N}^+|$, $n^-=|\mathcal{N}^-|$ and the data point level Shapley values output by Algorithm \ref{alg:shapley_approximation_algorithm} we can estimate the \textit{conditional} role of models in classification and misclassification by averaging the approximate Shapley values using Equations \eqref{eq:ave_shap_1} and \eqref{eq:ave_shap_2}.